Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Methodology

 Compared to the textual content of a paper, citations provide an outside view on a paper and its relation to the scientific literature \cite{Elkiss2008}, which is why citations are traditionally used as a similarity measure in library science \cite{Kessler1963,Small1973}.
 However, using citations as a discrete similarity signal, as done in \citet{Cohan2020}, has its pitfalls.
 Their method defines papers cited by the query as positives, while paper citing the query could be treated as negatives.
 This means that \emph{positive and negative learning information collides} between citation directions, which \citet{ContrastiveLearningLimitations} have shown to deteriorate performance.
 Furthermore, a cited paper can have a low similarity with the citing paper given the many motivations a citation can have \cite{Teufel2006}.
 Likewise, a similar paper might not be cited.

-To overcome these limitations, we learn citation embeddings first and then use the citation neighborhood around a given query paper $d^Q$ to construct similar (positive) and dissimilar (negative) samples for contrast by using neighborhood information from either \knn (I) or a distance metric \simthreshold (II-IV) as detailed in \cref{ssec:neg_pos_sampling}.
-This builds on the intuition that nodes connected by edges should be close to each other in the embedding space \cite{Perozzi2014,Grover2016}.
+To overcome these limitations, we learn citation embeddings first and then use the citation neighborhood around a given query paper $d^Q$ to construct similar (positive) and dissimilar (negative) samples for contrast by using the $k$ nearest neighbors.
+This builds on the intuition that nodes connected by edges should be close to each other in the embedding space \cite{Perozzi2014}.
 Using citation embeddings allows us to: (1) sample paper similarity on a continuous scale, which makes it possible to: (2) define hard to learn positives, as well as (3) hard or easy to learn negatives.
 Points (2-3) are important in making contrastive learning efficient as will describe below in \cref{ssec:neg_pos_sampling}.